FHSU Athletic Training Program

 University have the opportunity to be placed with varsity athletics

-at FHSU, a high school, or a clinical setting for the clinical portion
+at FHSU, a high school, a rehabilitation clinic and a multitude of general medical clinical setting for the clinical portion

 of the program.
-Students are also highly encouraged to complete an internship
+Students are also encouraged to complete an internship

 between their junior and senior years or after completing all program